15+ Company Intranet Examples: Real Intranet Sites & Templates You Can Use Today

 See Example

-This category fixes the “messy HR” problem.
-These templates bring order to everything related to people: policies, benefits, onboarding tasks, and HR services.
-For employees, this means less time hunting for forms and more time actually getting work done - plus a smoother, more human first-week experience.
+This category fixes the "messy HR" problem.
+These intranet design examples bring order to everything related to people: policies, benefits, onboarding tasks, and HR services.
+For employees, this means less time hunting for forms and more time actually getting work done — plus a smoother, more human first-week experience.

 HR, Onboarding & Teams